-Because of the wide applicability of hypergraph partitioning, finding efficient and scalable solutions in practice has also been an active area of research for a long time.
-This includes sophisticated heuristics [7, 28, 46, 44, 8] as well as optimized exact algorithms [30, 39].
+Finally, due to the wide applicability of hypergraph partitioning, finding efficient and scalable solutions in practice has also been an active area of research for a long time.
+This includes sophisticated heuristics [7, 8, 28, 45, 47] as well as optimized exact algorithms [30, 39].

-3 Preliminaries
+3 PRELIMINARIES